by Marty Dodson

 You feel like you have something to say.

 Many people write because they have a message they want to share with the world.
 Sometimes the message is religious or moral.
-Sometimes it’s an attempt to share something positive with the world.
+Sometimes it’s an attempt to share something positive with the world – to spread a little light and love.
 Other times, the writer is promoting an idea or cause they believe in.

 You’re “inspired” to write.